 If so, then you need to pay close attention to the credit limit you have been given.

-The credit limit you are given by the credit card company not only determines the maximum balance transfer amount you can actually transfer, but it also pays an important part in ensuring that you keep the 0% interest rate for the full length of the introductory offer.
+The credit limit you are given by the credit card company determines the maximum balance transfer amount you can actually transfer.
+In addition, this credit limit also pays an important part in ensuring that you keep the 0% interest rate for the full length of the introductory offer.

 Watch Your Credit Limit

 Almost all credit card companies now have it written in the terms and conditions of their credit card agreement that if you exceed the credit limit you have been given, then the promotional 0% interest rates will no longer apply.

 In other words if you go over your credit limit for any reason, then you will no longer have a 0% rate balance transfer deal.
 Instead your outstanding balance transfer will be charged at the standard APR interest rate of the card.
 This is often the standard rate of interest on the card which is typically about 18.9%.

 Going over your £2000 credit card limit for example by even £20, could be very expensive if you lose your 0% introductory offer.